A Guide to Bookkeeping for Small Business Owners

 Keeping accurate records of your spending and expenses from the start, including proof of purchase, will increase your chances of claiming deductions when it’s time to submit your tax.
 A basic understanding of your tax requirements is crucial when starting a small business, so you can ensure you’re following all the rules.

-decisions about money.
-It can be hard to foresee every expense coming your way, but if you can plan and prepare for major costs, you’ll be in a much better place long term.
+There are two main points in the process: the billing part, which tells your customers how much they owe you, and, secondly, where you receive payments or follow up torepare for major costs, you’ll be in a much better place long term.
 Have a plan to allow you to forecast for large expenses, such as inventory, supplies, maintenance, staff costs, tax and most importantly paying yourself on a regular basis.
-A large part of bookkeeping is managing your money welland making intentional business decisions, so that you set your business up for success in the long term.
+A large part of bookkeeping is managing your money well and making intentional business decisions, so that you set your business up for success in the long term.

 Simply put, it is keeping track of money that you owe to other people.
 If you’re buying goods and services from your suppliers with terms (eg. NET 30, NET 60, etc), you’ll have to think about your accounts payable system within your bookkeeping structure.
 You’ll want to keep track of when your bills are due so you can ensure healthy cash flow in your business.